 Regulation and the FDA

 Due to the scientific and regulatory complexity, bringing new nanotherapeutics to market is a challenging and long time frame project.
 However, the technology has the potential to revolutionize therapeutics and many companies are in active Phase I and Phase II trials with nanoparticle based drugs.
 Once a particular nanomedicine technology shows promise in the laboratory, the next step is to start building a design history file that documents the experiments conducted and serves as a foundation for a first regulatory filing.
 At this stage, it is typically required that the manufacturing methods of the particles be transferred to a quality system for GMP manufacturing.
-At nanoComposix we produce a wide variety of nanomaterials under our Quality Management System (ISO 13485-based) and can help assist in the transfer to manufacturing for pre-clinical and clinical studies.
+At nanoComposix we produce a wide variety of nanomaterials under our ISO 13485:2016 certified Quality Management System and can help assist in the transfer to manufacturing for pre-clinical and clinical studies.

 Nanomedicine Applications at nanoComposix